mcarleio/website/content/author/me/_index.md

 I designed and developed interfaces with SOAP, JMS and REST and worked with relational databases like Oracle, PostgreSQL, Derby, H2 and MariaDB.
 But I also used NoSQL databases like MongoDB, Neo4j and Redis.
 I am using tools like JIRA, Confluence, GitLab, Jenkins, Nexus and Docker to organize, document and support the development process.

-Already during my dual Bachelor studies I did various software projects myself and successfully published a few.
+Already during my dual Bachelor studies I implemented various software projects myself and successfully published a few.
-Later on, at the beginning of my Master studies, I co-founded a company with some friends in the area of developing B2B solutions for mobile devices.
+Later on, at the beginning of my Master studies, I co-founded a company ([Bontoo Mobile Development UG](#experience)) with some friends which focused on B2B mobile apps with backend services.

-I gained a lot of experience through my work and the studies, but my own projects taught me much deeper understanding and practical skills!
+I gained a lot of experience through my work as a software developer and my studies.
+However, my own projects taught me much deeper understanding and practical skills!
-Besides bigger projects like [Cryptonify](/project/cryptonify) or [GetFav](/project/getfav), I also develop open source libraries like [Strix](/project/strix) and [Sciurus](/project/sciurus).
+Besides bigger private projects like [Cryptonify](/project/cryptonify), a platform-independent password manager, or [GetFav](/project/getfav), a service to obtain the favicons for any arbitrary webpage, I am also developing open source libraries like [Strix](/project/strix) and [Sciurus](/project/sciurus).